replicatedhq/replicated-docs/docs/reference/kots-cli-backup-index.md

 # backup

-The `kots backup` creates a full instance snapshot for disaster recovery.
+Create a full instance snapshot for disaster recovery.

 ### Usage